CodeWizardsDev/wizard-notify/wiki/README.md

 <br>
 <br>

-- You can create custom locations or just modify the existing locations list
+- You can also create custom locations or modify the existing ones.

-1. Find the following code in the config.lua file
+1. Locate the following code in the `config.lua` file:
     ```lua
     Cfg.LocationMapping = {
         ['top'] = {right = '50%', top = '94%'},